Habit of Worrying Too Much - and How to Stop It

 In short, I tease them, helping them to face all the ridiculous nature of worrying for nothing.
 I may tell them a little of what I am writing about here, but I can tell on their faces that they would not give up their sweet habit for nothing.
 Something that you see on the face of a chain smoker after you tell him that smoking is slowly killing him.

 Among other habits this one is not so hard one to break, and the rewards are phenomenal, not only emotional but also physical.
 Living carefree is real living while worrying is merely surviving.
-So try implementing some of the ideas in this article, and surprise yourself with a brand new intimate reality.
+So, some you folks might try implementing some of the ideas in this post, and then one day surprise yourself with a brand new intimate reality.